PeggyJV/gravity-bridge/orchestrator/README.md

 # Orchestrator folder

-### client/

-This folder builds a binary that is a client application for the gravity system.
-It contains the following commands:
-- `cosmos-to-eth`
-- `eth-to-cosmos`
-- `deploy-erc20-representation`

 ### cosmos_gravity/

 This is a library for interacting with the cosmos chain both queries and transactions.
 It substantally wraps `gravity_proto`.